mikechen66/GPU-Parallel-Program-Development/Learning-CUDA-Programming/README.md

 analyze GPU application performance and implement optimization strategies; explore GPU programming, profiling, and debugging tools; grasp parallel programming algorithms and how to implement them; scale GPU-accelerated applications with multi-GPU and multi-nodes; delve into GPU programming platforms with accelerated libraries, Python, and OpenACC Gain insights into deep learning accelerators in deep learning.

 ## Instructions

 All of the code is organized into folders.
 For example, Chapter02.

-## Instructions

-All of the code is organized into folders.
-For example, Chapter02.
 The code will look like the following: